Irron21/us-medical-insurance-cost-port-project/README.md

 ---

-**Q:** Figure out what the average age is for someone who has at least one child in this dataset.
+**Q:** Figure out what the average age is for someone who has at least one child in this dataset. <br>
 **A:** <ins>39</ins> is the average age for individuals that has at least 1 children

 ## How to install the project